ianmorgan/corda-rawupdates-demo/README.md

 # CorDapp Raw Updates demo

 A simple Cordapp to experiment with keeping an external query database in sync using the rawUpdates API.
+In this pattern, which favours close integration, we accept that if the external system is unavailable it is better to fail the flow (and force it into the hospital), rather than have a second database that is out of sync.
+Obviously in a distributed system like Corda, there are now multiple possible failure and recover modes when updating the external database, for example:
+* the initiating node fails intermittently
+* a participant node fails intermittently
+* multiple nodes fail intermittently within the same flow
+* a node fails continuously

+This little CordApp lets us test the failure and recovery modes behave as expected.
+It is not an exhaustive set of scenarios, so please consider the more complicated flows and states that will exist in your real world application and add additional logic as necessary .

-There is one state, FooState and a simple flow that issues new states to two parties, partyA and partyB.
+There is one state, `FooState` and a simple flow, `CreateFoo` that issues new states to two parties, partyA and partyB, running the standard finality flow.
 By changing the action attribute in the FooState, different types of error condition in the rawUpdates observer can be emulated.

+Each node starts a simple service, `FooTrackerService` that runs the rawUpdates observer

 Each node keeps track of what it has seen and done in a number of text files,

 * **triggered.txt** - records every call to the observer
 * **foo-data.txt** - stores the update that would be stored in the external system, i.e. the successful updates
-* **foo-data.txt** - stores the update that would have failed in the external system and have throw an exception
+* **foo-errors.txt** - stores the update that would have failed in the external system and have throw an exception
 * **seen.txt** - internal state for the observer, just to stop it triggering exceptions repeatedly

 The helper flows `FindFoo` and `FindFooAcrossNetwork` make it easier to check the state is as expected.

-And finally, there is a simple command line app, which is normally the easiest way to run.
+Finally there is a simple command line app, which is normally the easiest way to run.

 ## Pre-Requisites